Successful Tier 2 application following a refusal

 Our client’s application was submitted and within days his leave was granted.
 He is now residing and working in the UK with his family.
 He is yet another happy RVS client.

-To discuss your Tier 2 visa with our London Immigration Lawyers, please call 020 3372 5125 or fill in the online form.
+To discuss your skilled worker visa with our London Immigration Lawyers, please contact us.